Jubatian/rrpge-spec/specs/boot.rst

 - The user register set (a, b, c, d, x0, x1, x2, x3, xm, xh) is zeroed.
 - The stack is empty (sp and bp is zeroed, the entire stack memory is zero).
 - The program counter (pc) points at offset 0x0000.
-- No event (interrupt) is waiting, no event handlers are set up.

 The CPU's address space is initialized to a suitable initial configuration as
 follows: